opensearch-project/opensearch-sdk-java/SECURITY.md

 When OpenSearch sends a request to an extension, the identity of the requestor should be included with the request.
 More discussion in [Handling identity in extensions](https://github.com/opensearch-project/opensearch-sdk/issues/14).

 #### Resource user/role checks [sdk#40](https://github.com/opensearch-project/opensearch-sdk/issues/40)
 anomaly Detection has detectors that analyzer data and store its results so it can be inspected or alerted on, [more details](https://opensearch.org/docs/latest/monitoring-plugins/ad/index/).
 OpenSearch should be responsible for inspecting the user, roles, resources to ensure standard practices are used.
-A permissions check API should be designed and implemented to offload this work from extensions creators.
+An access check API should be designed and implemented to offload this work from extensions creators.

 ### Delegate Authority  [OpenSearch#3850](https://github.com/opensearch-project/OpenSearch/issues/3850) :negative_squared_cross_mark:
 anomaly Detection runs background jobs to scan for anamolies and alerts that trigger if conditions are detected.
 Background tasks should be tied to an idenity and a delegated identity so permissions can be verified.
 The underlying systems depends on the [Job Scheduler](https://github.com/opensearch-project/job-scheduler/blob/main/src/main/java/org/opensearch/jobscheduler/scheduler/JobScheduler.java) plugin to execute these requests.